 In this post I’d like to shine the light on a framework from the book that helps us to adjust our lenses, see self-interest from a different perspective and make better decisions in our own lives.

 When we look at the way we as individuals, organisations and society behave, it’s largely based on short-term cycles.
 We tend to follow our self-interest through the lens of what I want right now.

 Yet, the author argues that our self-interest doesn’t stop with us right now.
 We don’t exist in a vacuum.
 There are our close people who are affected by our decisions, and whose decisions affect us.
 Our future self is affected by todays decisions and following generations as well.
 Think of children and grandchildren.

-If we think about the course of our personal lives, anything consequential to us is also tied to others: The state of our life, our career, our businesses, or major relationships.
+If we think about the course of our personal lives, anything consequential to us is also tied to others: The place we live, our work or major relationships.